 Position duration: One year with the possibility of extension based on performance and availability of funding.

-Qualifications Basic qualifications (required at time of application) PhD (or equivalent international degree) or enrolled in a PhD (or equivalent international degree) program
+Qualifications Basic qualifications (required at time of application) Bachelor's degree (or equivalent international degree) or enrolled in a Bachelor's degree program (or equivalent international degree)

-Additional qualifications (required at time of start) PhD (or equivalent international degree) required by the appointment start date
+Additional qualifications (required at time of start) Bachelor's Degree (or equivalent international degree)

 Curriculum Vitae - Your most recently updated C.V.